dyanesh-100/job-application-tracker/README.md

 npm install
 ```

-  * Update the base URL directly in `frontend/src/services/api` (e.g., in your API utility file) to point to your backend.
+  * Update the base URL directly in `frontend/src/services/api` to point to your backend.
     Example:

 <!-- end list -->